sumorocker/jquery-addressbook/README.md

 ## Challenge
 As a challenge, add the following functionality:

-1. When viewing an entry, an EDIT button is made available.
+1. When viewing an entry, an EDIT button is made available for each field
-2. When clicking on EDIT, the view will toggle between "view" and "edit mode"
+2. When clicking on EDIT, the view will toggle between "view" and "edit mode" for that field.
+Pressing ENTER will save, and Esc will cancel.
 3. In "edit mode", the first name, last name and birthday will be changed to `<input>` elements.
 Editing them and pressing ENTER will change them thru the API
-4. In "edit mode", each email, address and phone number will have a DELETE button next to it.
+4. Each email, address and phone number will have a DELETE button next to it.
 Clicking this button should delete the entry in the API and update the UI
-5. In "edit mode", each of email, address and phone sections will have an ADD button.
+5. Each of email, address and phone sections will have an ADD button.
 Clicking this button should open a popup with a form to add a new sub-entry of that type